 Tombra is my friend and business partner: I thought about fucking him once, but well, don’t fuck your business partner.
-He called on Thursday, lets eat pizza on Saturday: who doesn’t like eating pizza?
+He called on Thursday, and let’s eat pizza on Saturday: who doesn’t like eating pizza?

-I met Tombra at an outlet cafe, lets go to a nearby pizza hut, I swear you will like it.
-The shorts I wore was an old Jean that was ripped at one end, In Nigeria, they are male tailors who move with the head of a sewing machine, hitting a metallic scissors indicating their presence with every hit, they mend torn clothes, I had torn worn out Jean, I needed the tailor with the head.
+I met Tombra at an outlet cafe, let’s go to a nearby pizza hut, I swear you will like it.
+The shorts I wore were old Jean that was ripped at one end, In Nigeria, they are male tailors who move with the head of a sewing machine, hitting metallic scissors indicating their presence with every hit, mend torn clothes.
+I had torn Jean and needed the tailor with the head and metallic scissors.

 I met my mom on my way out, “I don’t like your dress she said in my dialect”, I jumped into a Keke in front of the house, I blew her a kiss and zoomed off.

-Tombra asked of my stash, I showed him, he sent some to his phone, I like your perky nipples and curves, I laughed as I touch his hardness.
+Tombra asked for my stash, I showed him, and he sent some to his phone, I like your perky nipples and curves, and I laughed as I touch his hardness.

-Mom called, I didn’t pick, why do I leave the house and she feels am going to get penised, well I get penised sometimes but not all of the time!
+Mom called, I didn’t pick up, why do I leave the house she feels am going to get penised, well I get penised sometimes but not all of the time!

-I want an iPhone 7 I told Tombra, “I know a guy” he said, and we left for apple centre, if you’re in Abuja, you will know Wuse II, if you know Wuse II, you will know Banex, if you know Banex, you will know Apple Centre, it has a lemon yellow post sign, a large “Apple Centre” is written on white, inside they are only apple products, they is a large television inside, on the screen is a popular Nigerian reality show.
+I want an iPhone 7 I told Tombra, “I know a guy” he said, and we left for apple centre, if you’re in Abuja, you will know Wuse II, if you know Wuse II, you will know Banex, if you know Banex, you will know Apple Centre, it has a lemon yellow post sign with “Apple Centre” written on white, inside they are only apple products, they was a large television inside, on the screen is a popular Nigerian reality show called Bigbother Naija.

-145k for fairly used iPhone 7, 128 GB, the manager replied to an enquiry Tombra made, I sat down and thought about sex, I think about sex in akward places, clean places, dry places and wordy places, here is clean and dry and not wordy, I am weird like that, I shook hands with the manager and left, but if you ask me, the price is good for a 128GB IPhone 7.
+145k for a fairly used iPhone 7, 128 GB, the manager replied to an enquiry Tombra made, I sat down and thought about sex, I think about sex in awkward places, clean places, dry places and wordy places, here is clean and dry and not wordy, I shook hands with the manager and left, but if you ask me, the price is good for a 128GB iPhone 7.

-The manager stopped a friend of his who was going my direction, clean black Benz!
-I was inwardly happy, maybe I will have this one to myself I thought, turns out he was Yoruba, the picture of a demon flashed through my mind: I still have a girl am trying to love.
-Journey was silent and smooth; use your seat belt was the only thing he said.
+The manager stopped a friend of his who was going in my direction, a clean black Benz!
+I was inwardly happy, maybe I will have this one to myself I thought, turns out he was Yoruba, and the picture of a demon flashed through my mind: I still have a girl am trying to love.
+The journey was silent and smooth; use your seat belt was the only thing he said.

 Mom met me by the door, her looks were angry, she talked about my hair and my dress and my smell: whore smell I think; my bag my everything my….
 Fuck!

-David said something; This old school parents eh.
+David said something; This old-school parent eh?
 We have grown past dress sense and all those shallow things, we are in the generation of ideas and new creativity.
 They should grow up.

 Y’all should grow up; I Can’t get my mind off that iPhone 7 or the gay girl I met last week.